New Jersey Attorneys Handling Foreign Adoptions

 Experienced Counsel to Families in Re-adoption and Confirmation Proceedings

 If you have adopted a child from China, Guatemala, Eastern Europe or anywhere outside of the United States, there are specific steps you can take to protect your interests.
-The lawyers at Cofsky & Zeidman, LLC, can help.
+Cofsky & Zeidman LLC, can help.

 At Cofsky & Zeidman, LLC, we have provided comprehensive legal counsel to prospective adoptive parents and to birth parents for more than 1,500 families involved in adoption proceedings.
-A Fellow and Past President of the American Academy of Adoption Attorneys, Donald C. Cofsky has also been named an Angel in Adoption by the Congressional Coalition for Adoption in Washington, D.C.
-He is AV-rated by other attorneys under Martindale-Hubbell’s Peer Review Rating System and has been lauded as a New Jersey Super Lawyer, as well as an Awesome Attorney by South Jersey Magazine and a Top Attorney by SJ Magazine.
+A Fellow and Past President of the Academy of Adoption and Assisted Reproduction Attorneys, Donald C. Cofsky has also been named an Angel in Adoption by the Congressional Coalition for Adoption in Washington, D.C.
+He is AV-rated by other attorneys under Martindale-Hubbell’s Peer Review Rating System, its highest for legal ability and ethics, and has been lauded as a New Jersey Super Lawyer, as well as an Awesome Attorney by South Jersey Magazine and a Top Attorney by SJ Magazine.

 Protecting Your Rights after a Foreign Adoption